Civil Litigation

 - Date: May 16, 2022

-- Summary: After being reversed three times over the course of 8 years, and after the City forced us to file a motion to compel, the trial court ordered the City to establish a common fund in the amount of $79,282,909.44 for the purpose of issuing refunds of illegal taxes paid by class members to the City.
-The size of the common fund made this the largest tax refund case in Florida history.
+- Summary: After three successful appeals and a Motion to Compel, the trial court ordered the City establish a common fund in the amount of $79,282,909.44 for the purpose of issuing refunds of illegal taxes imposed by the City on class members.
+This case was the largest successful illegal tax refund case against a municipality in Florida history.

 - Jurisdiction: Circuit Court – Marion County, Florida